 Our body is always prone to different infections, sickness and illnesses that may harm our health.
 A change in the weather, how a person goes about his outdoor activities, and what he eats and drinks affects the overall state of health.
 Among the many illnesses contracted by people frequently, perhaps there is none more common that the common cold.
 The common cold is a highly contagious viral infection of the upper respiratory tract.
-It is one of the most common reasons why people visit doctors .
+It is one of the most common reasons why people visit doctors.
 From having headaches to sniffles and sneezes, to a sore throat and irritating cough, having this particular infection usually catches up with us when our body’s immune system is no longer able to stave off viral attacks.
 The first few symptoms of a common cold are often felt in the throat, a symptom that is characterized by a somewhat tickling sensation.
 A runny or stuffy nose can also occur when dealing with the common cold, which also includes the annoying sneeze.
-A person suffering with common cold may also experience sore throat, cough, headache, mild fever, muscle aches, fatigue, and loss of appetite.
+A person suffering from common cold may also experience a sore throat, cough, headache, mild fever, muscle aches, fatigue, and loss of appetite.
 A person sick with the common cold is likely to have a watery to thick yellow or green discharge from their nose.

 How do we get the cold virus?
 Rhino viruses are invisible droplets in the air we breathe or on things we touch.
-This specific virus is the main cause of a common cold, and can penetrate through the protective lining of a child’s nose and throat, provoking an immune system reaction which are really shown as cold symptoms.
+This specific virus is the main cause of a common cold and can penetrate through the protective lining of a child’s nose and throat, provoking an immune system reaction which is really shown as cold symptoms.
 A common cold is most contagious during the first two to four days after symptoms appear, and can still be contagious for up to three weeks.
-Catching a cold is easy, since this can be done through contact with another person, or by breathing in virus particles that were spread in the air through sneezing or coughing.
+Catching a cold is easy since this can be done through contact with another person, or by breathing in virus particles that were spread in the air through sneezing or coughing.
 Touching the mouth or nose after touching another surface that is contaminated with the rhino virus can also spread the disease.
 The whole duration of this kind of infection depends on the treatment or the child himself.
 Common cold symptoms generally appear two or three days after exposure to the said infection.
-Most of the colds that we experience lasts for up to one week, but some clears up in two weeks.
+Most of the colds that we experience last for up to one week, but some clears up in two weeks.
 If you are suffering from common cold, you can consider using natural treatment methods.

 Here are some effective home remedies for common cold.